 Fuquay-Varina Park Is Place to Circle Back To

-Carroll Howard Johnson Environmental Education Park
+Carroll Howard Johnson Environmental Education Park offers plenty of short trails that loop together

 On Saturday I had some spare time and energy after a cut-back long run, so I headed to Fuquay-Varina to explore Carroll Howard Johnson Environmental Education Park and knock out hike #3 of my 52 Hike Challenge.
 What a strange little park.
 The parking lot circles around a wide green space with restrooms and an amphitheatre near a sign showing the various trails throughout the park.
 I took a glance at the map, noted the small trails that looped together - one loop, and then the next, and then another like a chain - and decided to check out all 1.7 miles of trail that I could.